-(1) The foreign project's beta against its foreign country market index, both in foreign currency units.
 What should you learn from this example?
 The answer is that you can mentally decompose the foreign project's beta with respect to the U.S. market (which determines its attractiveness to your U.S. investors) into three factors:

-1. Our foreign project's exposure in its own, foreign market: For us, this is the Ger-

-- man stock market beta of our foreign GFL project with respect to its own foreign stock market index (the DAX), with both rates of return quoted in euros.
+1. Our foreign project's exposure in its own, foreign market: For us, this is the German stock market beta of our foreign GFL project with respect to its own foreign stock market index (the DAX), with both rates of return quoted in euros.

 This local beta is a number that you must estimate.
 In many cases, you may have useful information from your U.S. experience.
 For example, gadget sales may have the same beta in the foreign country with respect to the foreign stock market (in foreign currency units) as gadget sales have in the United States with respect to the U.S. stock market (in U.S. dollars).
 There may be comparables in the foreign market that are similar to your foreign subsidiary-for example, the Taiwanese stock market lists many computer manufacturers that could be similar to your computer manufacturing division.
+Of course, mechanics without intuition rarely works well.
+Other businesses may be different in other countries and you may have no good comparables.
+Use your intuition to fit your specific business needs.

-Of course, mechanics without intuition rarely - 2.
-The foreign market's exposure with respect to our U.S. market: For us, this is how the U.S. stock market and the German DAX stock market move together, both still quoted in terms of euro rates of return.
+2. The foreign market's exposure with respect to our U.S. market: For us, this is how the U.S. stock market and the German DAX stock market move together, both still quoted in terms of euro rates of return.